With a charming old town and historical treasures, it’s no wonder that Heidelberg is a popular destination to visit in Germany.

 This majestic castle complex was built and extended from the 13th century to the 17th century.

-It was initially a well-fortified Gothic castle and the seat of the House of Wittelsbach palatines.
+It was initially a well-fortified Gothic castle and the House of Wittelsbach palatines seat.
 After reconstructing in the 16th century, it became one of Germany’s most beautiful Renaissance residences.

 However, the castle splendid was shattered and devastated by the Thirty Years War and the 1689 war with France.
 While the town was subsequently rebuilt in the early 18th century in Baroque style, Schloss Heidelberg was never rebuilt.